filamentsdirectory/smart-3d-printed-planter/README.md

 If you’re wondering what filament will work best for your needs, head to Filaments.directory and scroll through our informative database.

 We want to send a special thanks to Agustin Flowalistik for his help on this project.
 [Check out more of his design work on his website.](http://www.flowalistik.com/)

+\* Disclaimer: If you buy things on Amazon through the links, Filaments.directory will receive a small fee.
+The best part is that you are not paying anything extra when using them!
+This will help us to sustain the project.